 This DIY tutorial will teach you how to make Christmas Trees with Loop Yarn on foam cones easy and fast.
 It also has some pom-poms all around to make them look like ornaments.

-My hubby and I went on a date night a couple of weeks ago when we saw our favorite restaurant’s Christmas decorations.
-Especially the little trees that were made with foam cones caught my eyes.
+My hubby and I went on a date night a couple of weeks ago and we saw our favorite restaurant’s Christmas decorations.
+The little trees that were made with foam cones especially caught my eyes.
 It was magical.
 They had some thin wood bark all around and were decorated with tiny ornaments.
-While I was staring at those trees, I was talking to my hubby about the loop yarn that I had given to my mom so she could make some scarves as she can’t learn how to crochet due to her hands.
-She loves the loop yarn and already made several cute creations.
+While I was staring at those trees, I was talking to my hubby about the loop yarn that I had given to my mom so she could make some scarves as she is unable to learn how to crochet due to her hands.
+She loves the loop yarn and has already made several cute creations.

 The next morning, I went to Joann right away and got some additional Christmas related colored loop yarn from several yarn companies.
 Sadly, it does not seem like that dark Christmas tree green exists, so I got any loop yarn colors that somehow reminded me of Winter or Christmas.

-I also got several different sized foam cones so I could create multiple beautiful Loop Yarn Christmas Trees.
-Luckily, I already had hot glue at home, so I just needed one pack of differently sized pom-poms that could function as ornaments.
+I also purchased several different sized foam cones so that I could create multiple Loop Yarn Christmas Trees.
+Luckily, I already had hot glue at home, so I just needed one pack of different sized pom-poms that could function as ornaments.
 I was set.
-Let’s get the image I have in my head come true.
+Let’s get the image I have in my head to come true.

 It looks beautiful already.